We've conducted a study to measure the accuracy of the RealEye eye-tracking online tool. As a result, the following conclusions can be drawn:

 - gross errors aren’t common and don’t affect the accuracy,

-- results were obtained from different participants (random people without a knowledge about how the technology works or how important it is to follow the instructions) indifferent environments like devices used, lightning conditions, head movements, etc., so they are realistic.
+- results were obtained from different participants (random people without knowledge about how the technology works or how important it is to follow the instructions) indifferent environments like devices used, lightning conditions, head movements, etc., so they are realistic.

 Read more here: RealEye Technical Whitepaper.